- Roadmap for reform

-- Be open and honest about the safety and wellbeing of the child and the purpose of the practitioner’s involvement: Some families will not be aware that concerns have been raised about the safety or wellbeing of their child.
+- Be open and honest about the safety and wellbeing of the child and the purpose of involvement: Some families will not be aware that concerns have been raised about the safety or wellbeing of their child.
 Practitioners must be prepared to have difficult conversations with families about patterns of behaviour that might place a child at risk.
-A practitioner should provide clear information about the practitioner’s role and how they will work in partnership with the family to identify their strengths and needs, and develop an active plan to address the concerns identified.
-Practitioners should be open with families about the possibility of statutory child protection response.
+A practitioner should provide clear information about the practitioner’s role and how they will work in partnership with the child and family to immediately address risk and increase the children’s safety within the home.
+Family members should know that CFSS services are offered just prior to a statutory child protection response.
 All family members should be aware that the predominant and central reason for CFSS engagement is children's risk and safety within the home.

-- Remain curious and seek to obtain understanding from the family’s point of view: Often services may receive information that may not be accurate or contain a balanced account.
+- Remain curious and seek to obtain understanding from the family member’s point of view: Often services may receive information that may not be accurate or contain a balanced account.
 It is essential to seek the family’s version of events and to actively listen to show they are being heard.
 Within this stance of curiosity, a practitioner may be required to gently challenge a family’s version of events based upon information reported or contained within the referral.
 Practitioners will also contact other services, including the child’s school, or other extended supports (formal and informal) to the family to seek further information regarding safety and wellbeing.

 Be consistent and persistent in maintaining ongoing contact

 - Invite the client to determine the best method of contact for them.
 Practitioners should be aware of factors that may impact contact such as domestic violence and / or literacy.